Why are countries around the world experiencing more floods?

 Climate change has increased the frequency and intensity of floods, and other natural weather-related events that we are witnessing around the world.

-Find out how countries can experience both droughts and floods, and how they affect people's resilience and capacity to adapt to disasters.
+Find out how countries can experience both droughts and floods, how they affect people's resilience and capacity to adapt to disasters, and why there is more flooding in the world.

 Increasing global temperatures have recently led to significant, abnormal changes in weather patterns in many parts of the world.